-To exercise the access, data portability, and deletion rights under the CCPA described above, please submit to us a verifiable consumer request to firstname.lastname@example.org.
+To exercise CCPA access, data portability, correction and deletion rights, please submit to us a verifiable consumer request to email@example.com.

 Only a California resident, or a person registered with the California Secretary of State that a California resident has authorized to act on their behalf, may make a verifiable consumer request related to their personal information.
 A California resident may also make a verifiable consumer request on behalf of their minor child.

 A verifiable consumer request for access or data portability can only be made twice within a 12-month period.
 The verifiable consumer request must provide sufficient information that allows us to reasonably verify the California resident about whom we collected personal information or an authorized representative, and contain sufficient detail that allows us to properly understand, evaluate, and respond to it.
 We cannot respond to your request or provide personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.

 Making a verifiable consumer request does not require you to create an account on our website.
 However, we do consider requests made through your password protected account sufficiently verified when the request relates to personal information associated with that specific account.
 We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

 We will endeavor to respond to a verifiable consumer request within 45 days of its receipt.
 If we require more time (up to 90 days), we will inform you of the reason and extension period in writing.
 If you have an account with us, we will deliver our written response to that account.
 If you do not have an account with us, we will deliver our written response by mail or electronically.

 Any disclosures we provide will only cover the 12-month period preceding the verifiable consumer request’s receipt.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select a format to provide your personal